roboconf/roboconf.github.io/en/developer-guide/about-integration-tests.md

 ## Integration Tests

 Integration tests rely on [PAX-Exam](https://ops4j1.jira.com/wiki/display/PAXEXAM3/Pax+Exam).
-They are located under **miscellaneous/integration-tests**.
+They are located in **miscellaneous/roboconf-integration-tests...** modules.
 It is always good to write such tests, as they validate our bundles behavior in an OSGi environment.
 Not only PAX-Exam runs these tests, but it also allow to control the Karaf distributions (configuration files, which bundles to deploy, etc).

-Here is a short description of the packages inside this Maven module.
+Here is a short description of the Maven IT modules.

+* The `roboconf-integration-tests-commons` module defines classes used in other integration tests.
+* The `roboconf-integration-tests-agent` module includes integration tests that imply the Karaf distribution for the agent.
+* The `roboconf-integration-tests-dm` module includes integration tests that imply the Karaf distribution for the DM.
+* The `roboconf-integration-tests-dm-with-agents-in-memory` module includes integration tests that imply the Karaf distribution for the DM with agents running in memory.

+Every module that include tests matches a different (configured) Karaf installation.
-* `net.roboconf.integration.probes` contains abstract test classes for **paxrunner** tests.
+In these modules, packages named `net.roboconf.integration...probes` packages contain abstract test classes for **paxrunner** tests.
-In particular, they define the Karaf distributions we can use in these tests.
+In particular, they define the Karaf distribution to use.

-* `net.roboconf.integration.tests.paxrunner` contains **paxrunner** tests.
+There are 2 kinds of integration tests.

-These tests are wrapped into a dynamic bundle.
-They are then deployed and executed INSIDE Karaf.
+* **Probe-based**: these tests are wrapped into a dynamic bundle that is deployed and executed INSIDE Karaf.
 Such tests are useful to verify assertions on internal bundle objects.

-* `net.roboconf.integration.tests.servermode` contains tests that launch Karaf distributions but execute tests OUTSIDE the container.
+* **Server-based**: these tests launch Karaf distributions but execute tests OUTSIDE the container.
 They are used as an example to verify the DM's web socket, the REST API and the Karaf console work as expected.

-* `net.roboconf.integration.tests.internal` contains utility classes for integration tests.

-> The **roboconf-integration-tests** bundle only contains test classes.
-> It is not deployed on Maven Central.
+> IT modules only contains test classes.
+They are not deployed on Maven Central.
+> They are not part of the default build.
+To run them, use `mvn clean install -P run-integration-tests`

 ## The PAX Probe

-This section explains a little more how **paxrunner** tests work.
+This section explains a little more how **probe-based** tests work.
 Theses tests...

 1. ... launch real OSG runtime platforms (here, Roboconf's Karaf distributions).